 ‘Twas a podcast post that kicked off the Danny Recommends series many moons ago.
 And since that time, my podcast

 obsession collection has simply grown.
-Here are my top ten I’ve picked up since then:
+Here are my top nine I’ve picked up since then:

 Curious Nashville.
 Chalk this up in the “oddly obscure” category, but as a guy who grew up south of Music City, USA, this is my favorite new find about a town I love.
 There are only five episodes so far (and those are spaced painfully far apart), but if you are a Tennessee native, this is worth a mini-binge.